skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 This is a dining area.
 A large rustic wooden table sits in the center of the room, along with a single chair.
-The table looks newer than other wooden items (such as doors) you see about.
-While suffering from bad moisture damage, its certainly "new" compared to other items around.
+The table looks newer than other wooden items (such as doors) seen about.
+While suffering from bad moisture damage, it's certainly "new" compared to other items around.
 It and the chair look to be poorly made.
 They are rough and unevenly cut from untreated wood.